sivasankaran1999/AWS-Data-Engineering-Project/README.md

 This project processes and analyzes raw YouTube video data to understand what makes a video trending.
 By analyzing the top trending videos, we aim to identify key factors, such as user interaction, views, shares, comments, and likes, which contribute to a video's popularity.
 Additionally, this analysis will help us build targeted advertising strategies around trending categories.

 # Project Goals

+The primary goal of this project is to analyze the factors that contribute to a YouTube video becoming trending and leverage this information for business insights, such as targeted advertising.

 Data Ingestion: Build a mechanism to ingest data from different sources.
 ETL System: Transform raw data into a proper format for analysis.
 Data Lake: Centralize data storage from multiple sources.